-There are three key pieces of child protection legislation in New South Wales:
+There are four key pieces of child protection legislation in New South Wales:

-- The Child Protection (Working With Children) Act 2012 (NSW) (the WWC Act) - The Children and Young Persons (Care and Protection) Act 1998 (NSW) (legislation.nsw.gov.au) - The Children's Guardian Act 2019 (NSW) - (b) Guide staff, volunteers and students on how to behave with students in the School. - (c) Clarify the parameters of appropriate and inappropriate conduct for staff and volunteers of the School in order to create a safe and supportive environment for students in accordance with the School's mission and values and the Christian commitment we embrace. - (d) Model a contemporary workplace at the School that is faith-filled, collaborative, consultative and lawfully compliant in relation to contemporary child protection practice.

-- (e) Outline procedures for training staff to fulfil their responsibilities - Under the specifications of the legislation in terms of having a valid Working with Children Check and appropriate conduct - To report inappropriate community conduct directed towards children and young people - As Mandatory reporters of concerns for children and young people at risk of significant harm.
+- The Child Protection (Working With Children) Act 2012 and Child Protection (Working with Children) Regulation 2013 (the WWC Act) - The Children and Young Persons (Care and Protection) Act 1998 (Care and Protection Act) - The Children's Guardian Act 2019 (Children's Guardian Act) - The Crimes Act 1900 (Crimes Act). - (b) Guide staff, volunteers and students on how to behave with students in KCCS. - (c) Clarify the parameters of appropriate and inappropriate conduct for staff and volunteers of KCCS in order to create a safe and supportive environment for students in accordance with KCCS's mission and values and the Christian commitment we embrace. - (d) Model a contemporary workplace at KCCS that is faith-filled, collaborative, consultative and lawfully compliant in relation to contemporary child protection practice. - (e) Outline procedures for training staff to fulfil their responsibilities - Under the specifications of the legislation in terms of having a valid Working with Children Check and appropriate conduct - To report inappropriate community conduct directed towards children and young people - As Mandatory reporters of concerns for children and young people at risk of significant harm.

-2. Scope
+3. Scope